 To enable the AlienApp for ServiceNow actions within USM Anywhere, you must configure the AlienApp by setting up the integration with your ServiceNow instance.
 After validation of the configuration, you can include an action as part of an orchestration rule triggered by an event, or launch the action from the details page for a specific alarm, event, or vulnerability.
-For more information about using this functionality, see AlienApp for ServiceNow Orchestration.
+See AlienApp for ServiceNow Orchestration for more information about using this functionality.

 AlienApp for ServiceNow Requirements

 As a ServiceNow administrator, you must create the user account credentials in your ServiceNow instance to be used by the AlienApp through the ServiceNow REST APIs.
 This user account must have rights to perform create, read, update, and delete (CRUD) operations using the ServiceNow Table API and Aggregate API.
 If you are using the ServiceNow Security Incident Response application and want the AlienApp for ServiceNow to create new security incidents, this user must also have the sn_si.integration_user or sn_si.admin role .

 Note: It is a best practice to have a user account configured in your ServiceNow instance that can be used exclusively for USM Anywhere.
 With this exclusive user account, you can easily filter incidents in the ServiceNow UI to display incident tickets created by USM Anywhere.
 Also, the incidents created by the AlienApp for ServiceNow and the history are displayed in the USM Anywhere UI according to this user name; by using an exclusive user account, this information will include only the information that is related to USM Anywhere Alarm, Vulnerability, and Event response.